Godswill Uchenna Agbagwa

 Founder/Executive Director, CSAAE

-Godswill Agbagwa is an accomplished priest, ethicist and development professional.
-His triple career was inspired by his experience with underdevelopment in Nigeria.
-With a master’s degree in legal ethics from the University of Baltimore, a licentiate in theology from Sacred Heart Detroit and doctorate in moral theology from the Catholic University of America, Washington D.C, Godswill combines academic work and ministry with hands-on integral development work.
+With a master’s degree in legal and ethical studies from the University of Baltimore, a licentiate in theology from Sacred Heart Detroit, and a doctorate in moral theology and ethics from the Catholic University of America, Washington D.C, Godswill combines academic work and ministry with hands-on development work.

 A key part of his development work is in IT, digital skilling and connecting the unconnected in underserved communities.
 Recently, Godswill and his team at CSAAE trained over 130,000 young people in underserved African communities in over 21 core digital skills, linked many of them to global digital jobs gave them access to laptops and connected them to the internet, thanks to generous funding from the Coca Cola Foundation.
 Dr. Agbagwa and his team at CSAAE are also pursuing ambitious SMART Primary Healthcare and Education projects aimed at connecting primary healthcare centers and schools in underserved communities to the internet for quality primary education and healthcare delivery, a mission they launched after a two-year study of the quality of primary education and healthcare delivery in Nigeria funded by the Open Society Initiative for West Africa (OSIWA)